kaisenlinux/manpages-dev/category/FTP/lFTP.md

        eval [-f format ] args...

        without -f it executes given arguments as a command.
 With -f, arguments are transformed into a new command.
-The format can contain plain text and  placehold‐ ers $0...$9 and $@, corresponding to the arguments.
+The format can contain plain text and placeholders $0...$9  and  $@,  corre‐ sponding to the arguments.

        exit [bg] [top] [parent] [kill] [code]

        exit  will  exit from lftp or move to background if there are active jobs.
-If no job is active, code is passed to operating system as lftp's termination sta‐ tus.
+If no job is active, code is passed to operating system as lftp's termination status.
 If code is omitted, the exit code of last command is used.

-       `exit bg' forces moving to background when cmd:move-background is false.  `exit top' makes top level `shell'  (internal  lftp  command  executor)  terminate.
-       `exit  parent'  terminates  the  parent shell when running a nested script.  `exit kill' kills all numbered jobs before exiting.
+       `exit bg' forces moving to background when cmd:move-background is false.  `exit top' makes top level `shell' (internal lftp command executor) terminate.  `exit parent'  terminates  the parent  shell  when  running  a  nested script.  `exit kill' kills all numbered jobs before exiting.
 The options can be combined, e.g.  `at 08:00 -- exit top kill &' kills all jobs and makes lftp exit at specified time.

        fg